axibase/atsd/changelogs/2017_41/README.md

 The values are masked in the following cases:

 * If variable name contains `password` (case insensitive).
-* If command arguments contain url with credentials.
+* If command arguments contain URL with credentials.

 ![](./Images/mask_secret.png)